LaunchCodeEducation/csharp-web-dev-curriculum/content/vstools/next-steps.md

 date: 2023-02-14T19:56:25-06:00
 draft: false
 weight: 4
-originalAuthor: <no value> # to be set by page creator
+originalAuthor: Sally Steuterman # to be set by page creator
-originalAuthorGitHub: <no value> # to be set by page creator
+originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: # to be set by the page reviewer
 reviewerGitHub: # to be set by the page reviewer
 lastEditor: # update any time edits are made after review